 College Athletic Scholarship Day at Archbishop Mitty High School is designed to recognize the student-athlete who, on College Athletic Scholarship Signing Days, signs a document that constitutes a contract, a commitment on his or her part to play for a specified college or university.
+Due to Santa Clara County limitations, the decision has been made to cancel the on-campus College Signing Day ceremonies this year.
+In lieu of these events, the Department of Athletics will be creating social media presentations acknowledging those student-athletes who will be signing to play collegiate athletics during the 2021-2022 school year.

 The Archbishop Mitty administration has chosen to define the day to include the following students: